tegacodes/p5.js-education/README.md

 ##Guide to preparing your tutorial for the p5js site

 When writing tutorials for the p5 site, prepare the tutorial as an index.php file which has [this basic structure](https://github.com/processing/p5.js-website/blob/master/get-started/index.php).
-Your file should contain the html for your tutorial page and should be placed in a folder of the name of your tutorial.
-Your tutorial folder will be placed in the 'tutorials' folder of the p5js site.
-So in the image below, the orange index.php is the tutorials landing page, the green index.php is the file I've made for the trigonometry tutorial.
+Your file should contain the html for your tutorial page and should be placed in a folder of the name of your tutorial (here my one is called 'trigonometry'.
+Your tutorial folder will be placed in the 'tutorials' folder of the p5js site with all the others.
+In the image below, the orange index.php is the tutorials landing page, the green index.php is the file I've made for the trigonometry tutorial.
   <img src="https://github.com/tegacodes/p5.js-education/raw/master/images/_tutorials1.png" alt="alt text" width="400px">

 ###Guide to embedding p5 sketches into tutorials